Graveyards. Cemeteries. Spooky, No?

 Well, no, they’re not.
 Burial Grounds are like libraries – admittedly, libraries of the dead.
 Millions of people have ended up in these remarkable places and this blog seeks to highlight them, their achievements and the places where their mortal remains are.

 In May 2013 the Cemetery Club was founded.
 Stories of heroes and villains, inventors and actors, people who once lived, laughed, loved and cried – resurrected stories and memories which highlight the importance of the past and its effect on the future.

-Sheldon is also a trustee for Pride in STEM, a charitable trust whose goals have been to raise the profile of LGBT people in STEM as well as highlighting the struggles LGBT STEM people often face.
+Sheldon is also a trustee for Pride in STEM, a charitable trust whose goals have been to raise the profile of LGBT people in STEM and is the local history librarian for Lewisham.

 Yes, of sorts!
-If you like cemeteries and exploring the past, you’re a member!
+If you like cemeteries and exploring the past, you’re automatically a member!